mnot/I-D/draft-nottingham-scheduling-online-meetings.md

 # Introduction

-The Internet has made it possible for many people to meet synchronously online, no matter where they are, so long as they have suitable connectivity.
+The Internet has made it possible for people to meet synchronously online, no matter where they are (so long as they have suitable connectivity).
 Online meetings thus enable collaboration without travel, empowering those who cannot attend an in-person meeting, either because they do not have the means, or because external circumstances (like a global pandemic) prevents it.

-However, the ease with which a meeting can be scheduled belies the difficulties that can be encountered when attempting to include a broad selection of people with different commitments, timezones, and expectations.
+However, the ease with which an online meeting can be scheduled belies the difficulties that can be encountered when attempting to include a broad selection of people with different commitments, timezones, and expectations.
 Successfully scheduling an online meeting often requires a delicate balance between accommodating a large set of constraints with the need to make progress.

 This document recommends best practices when scheduling online meetings.
 It does not address the many other issues encountered in planning online and hybrid meetings.